 If you find yourself in such a situation, try to be patient and consider the possible reasons why the homes were appraised differently.

-Your neighbor may have more square footage than you realize, more oversized bathrooms, more extravagant finishes, or other things that can make a home more valuable.
+Your neighbor may have more square footage than you realize, oversized bathrooms, extravagant finishes, or other things that can make a home more valuable.
 It’s possible the neighbors made improvements that added value to their home while yours did not.

 If you think the appraiser made a mistake, you can always ask him or her why the discrepancy exists.